LUDOVIC MORLOT

 Principal director of the OBC

-Morlot has guested with the Berliner Philharmonic, Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, London Philharmonic, and Budapest Festival orchestras, and with many leading North American orchestras, including the New York Philharmonic, Los Angeles Philharmonic, Chicago, and Philadelphia Symphony Orchestras.
-He also appears extensively in Asia and Australasia, notably with the Seoul Philharmonic, Yomiuri Nippon Symphony and Melbourne Symphony Orchestras.
+Last season’s highlights included debuts with the Royal Stockholm Philharmonic and at the Dallas Opera for Pelleas et Melisande, and return visits to the Los Angeles Philharmonic and Orchestre National de Lyon.
+Morlot has previously guested with the Berliner Philharmonic, Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, London Philharmonic, and Budapest Festival orchestras, and with many of the leading North American orchestras, notably the New York Philharmonic, Los Angeles Philharmonic, Chicago, and Philadelphia Symphony Orchestras.
+Morlot s a particularly strong connection with Boston, having been the Seiji Ozawa Fellowship Conductor at Tanglewood and subsequently appointed assistant conductor for the Boston Symphony.
+He has since conducted the orchestra in subscription concerts, at Tanglewood, and on a tour to the west coast of America.
+He has also appeared extensively in Asia and Australasia, notably with Yomiuri Nippon Symphony and Melbourne Symphony Orchestras.
 Festival appearances include the BBC Proms, Wien Modern, Edinburgh, Aspen, and Grant Park festivals.

 Stephanie Childress